 It is absolutely essential that to live well, we must eat well.
 And to ensure that, we really must cook our own meals.
 If you don’t know how to cook, then learn!
 It’s actually really simple once you get a hang of it.

 Given our access to information, there can be few excuses for those who adopt a “can’t cook, won’t cook” approach to life with all types of recipes, cooking tips and healthy eating strategies available on sites like YouTube and Pinterest amongst others.

 There’s no doubt that the old saying “we are what we eat” has never been more relevant.
 Without a healthy and well-balanced diet, we become far more susceptible to a variety of mental and physical health issues.

 - Move your body!

 Exercise has been proven to be one of the best treatments for anxiety and depression and is absolutely essential in achieving a healthy lifestyle.
 Official guidelines recommend that an adult gets a minimum of 150 minutes (2.5 hours) of activity a week, but advise 300 minutes (5 hours) per week to achieve optimal health.

-However, a 2014 report revealed that up to 1 in 4 Americans admitted they NEVER exercise and if such figures continue to grow, it is likely that so too will the numbers rise for those suffering from anxiety related disorders.
+However, a 2014 report revealed that up to 1 in 4 Americans admitted they NEVER exercise and if such figures continue to grow, it is likely that so too will the numbers rise for those suffering from anxiety-related disorders.

-It seems so obvious, but having a healthy diet combined with the right amount of exercise and sleep are absolutely vital in fighting the battle against anxiety disorders.
+It seems so obvious, but having a healthy diet combined with the right amount of exercise and sleep is absolutely vital in fighting the battle against anxiety disorders.
 But as so many of us will acknowledge, finding that balance can prove to be challenging.